d-morenop/Laurentide-ice-sheet-LGM/README.md

-# Supplementary_TC-2022-97
+# Laurentide-ice-sheet-LGM
-Supplementary scrips for necessary calculation and plots.
+Scrips for necessary calculations and plots.